GSA/ficam-pacs/pages/pacs_lessons_learned.md

 - Create, maintain, and share an integrated master schedule that presents project phases, tasks, resources, and dependencies.
 - Build the cost of software licensing and system sustainment into your project budget.
 - Work with facility engineers to identify constraints specific to your workplace, such as mandatory construction requirements.
 These constraints may limit solution offerings.
+- Agencies moving towards FICAM-compliant PACS should consider the impact to the federal facility population when modernizing PACS assets.
 - Legacy system hardware, such as credential readers, may not support FICAM compliant modes of operation.
 (FICAM Mode implies using PKI-based authentication mechanisms and online identity validation.)
 Review your system hardware capabilities after identifying desired authentication mechanisms to determine if upgrades are necessary.
 - Utilize legacy credentials and non-FICAM compliant modes of operation *only* in a migration strategy, not as the end state.
 - Retire and phase out secondary, legacy credentials.
 - Use your agency Identity Management System as the canonical source for all user records in the PACS.
 - Some PACS allow user access levels to be assigned at the time of credential registration.
 Plan the method of assignment before provisioning/registration.
 - Avoid acts of “omission” that create non-compliance.
 For example, procuring products listed on the Approved Products List (APL) but not correctly enabling FICAM Mode.
+- A risk-based approach should be used when selecting appropriate PIV authentication mechanisms for physical access to Federal government buildings and facilities, regardless of whether they are leased or government-owned.
 - Understand that PKI is the foundation for high assurance PACS implementations.